-We work on a broad range of projects, allowing each of us to find the ones that meet our diverse interests in our own communities.
+Beach Watchers work on a broad range of projects, allowing each of us to find the ones that meet our diverse interests in our own communities.
 Projects range from doing beach interpretation of critters at local parks during low tides to water quality sampling to organizing public seminars.

-A One Day Communiversity!
+A One Day University

 Teachers and Educators

 Each year, Beach Watchers offer classroom and field trip support during the spring to approximately 40 classes so students can learn about intertidal life, tides, watersheds and more!
 Because of limited space, there is an application process.
 To be placed in the mailing list for the 2017 applications, please contact Yolimar Rivera at email@example.com or call (425) 357-6029.

 Want to learn more about Puget Sound and upcoming Beach Watcher events?

 Like and follow us on Facebook: www.facebook.com/snohomishbeachwatchers